UAE announces 1,257 new COVID-19 cases

 PHOTO

-In a statement on Tuesday, the Ministry stressed its aim to continue expanding the scope of testing nationwide to facilitate the early detection of coronavirus cases and carry out the necessary treatment.
-As part of its intensified testing campaign, MoHAP announced 1,257 new coronavirus cases, bringing the total number of recorded cases in the UAE to 985,524.
+In a statement, the Ministry stressed its aim to continue expanding the scope of testing nationwide to facilitate the early detection of coronavirus cases and carry out the necessary treatment.
+As part of its intensified testing campaign, MoHAP announced 1,257 new coronavirus cases, bringing the total number of recorded cases in the UAE to 988,004.

 According to the Ministry, the infected individuals are from various nationalities, are in a stable condition, and receiving the necessary care.